-3.1 As required in the Keeping Learners Safe guidance the school will designate specific governors for Child Protection who will oversee the school's Safeguarding policy and practice and provide a supporting link for the Designated Senior Person for Child Protection.
-These governors are: 1.
-Mrs Lisa Curtis Jones, 2.
-Mr Gavin Bryce and Mrs Tina Crooker.
+3.1 As required in the Keeping Learners Safe guidance the school will designate a specific governor for Safeguarding who will oversee the school's Safeguarding policy and practice and provide a supporting link for the Designated Senior People for

+Safeguarding.
+These Governors are: 1.
+Mrs Lisa Curtis-Jones, 2.
+Mr Gavin Bryce 3.
+Mrs Tina Crooker.

-The Designated Governors' responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the schools safeguarding duties have been discharged.
+The Designated Governors responsibilities will also include ensuring that the Governing Body/Management Committee undertake an annual review of safeguarding policy and procedures and how the schools safeguarding duties have been discharged.
 The Designated Governor will ensure that they attend specific safeguarding training for governors a minimum of every 3 years.
 They will also publicise this training amongst their governing body and encourage their colleague's attendance as safeguarding is everyone's business.

-The Designated Senior Person for Child Protection
+The Designated Senior Person for Safeguarding

-- 3.2 We will follow the All Wales Child Protection Procedures (AWCPP) and all local protocols in relation to safeguarding that have been endorsed by the South East Wales Safeguarding Children Board. - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Child Protection, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
-This substitute will also be a senior member of staff and can be introduced as the Shadow DSP.
+- 3.2 We will follow the Welsh Givernment Gudiance for Keeping Learners Safe (2019), the Wales Safeguarding Procedures (2019) and all local protocols in relation to safeguarding that have been endorsed by the Gwent Safeguarding Board. - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
 These arrangements will be replicated for Looked After Children, the roles are definably different but may be undertaken by the same person.

-Within this school the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP for Child Protection is Mr Matthew Thomas (Assistant Headteacher) and the deputy is Mrs Karyn Davies (Assistant Headteacher and ALNCo).
+Within Islwyn High School the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
+Our named DSP for Child Protection is Mr Matthew Thomas (Assistant Headteacher) and the Deputy is Mrs Karyn Davies (Assistant Headteacher and ALNCo).
 The DSP is responsible for ensuring:

-- The smooth running of safeguarding processes within their school/settings - That all staff are compliant with safeguarding training requirements - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare - Appropriate interactions with Children's Services and other partners with effective sharing of information - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children - The accuracy and efficiency of children's safeguarding records (see Section 6). - 3.4 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: - The name of the DSP and their role and responsibilities as indicated above; and the shadow arrangements in place - That they have an individual responsibility for referring child protection concerns in accordance with the All Wales Child Protection Procedures - How to take forward those concerns with the Shadow DSP when the DSP is unavailable - That all Looked After Children continue to be vulnerable and will require a consistent level of support, care and monitoring even though they may no longer reside in inappropriate circumstances.
+- The smooth running of safeguarding processes within their school/settings - That all staff are compliant with safeguarding training requirements - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare - Appropriate interactions with Children's Services and other partners with effective sharing of information - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children - The accuracy and efficiency of children's safeguarding records (see Section 6). - 3.4 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: - The name of the DSP and their role and responsibilities as indicated above; and the shadow arrangements in place

+- The protocol and procedures within the school for safeguarding pupils - The signs and indicators of potential abuse, neglect or harm - That they have an individual responsibility for referring child protection concerns in accordance with the Social Services and Wellbeing Act (Wales) 2014 and the Wales Safeguarding Procedures 2019. - How to take forward those concerns with the Shadow DSP when the DSP is unavailable - That all Looked After Children continue to be vulnerable and will require a consistent level of support, care and monitoring even though they may no longer reside in inappropriate circumstances.